-8 Payment methods
+Payment methods

-How are contractors, subcontractors, vendors and workers typically paid and is there a standard frequency for payments?
+9 How are contractors, subcontractors, vendors and workers typically paid and is there a standard frequency for payments?

 Main contractors and construction professionals are paid in accordance with the payment provisions in their contract, which can vary.
-Payments are usually made on a monthly basis by electronic transfer or by cheque, depending on the arrangements made with the employer.
-Subcontractors and vendors are often paid only once the main contractor is paid by the employer, regardless of the payment mechanisms in their contracts.
-There are no laws prohibiting 'pay when paid' or 'paid if paid' clauses, but many employers take an active role in ensuring that all parties are paid along the contractual chain so as to avoid delays or suspension of the works, and having to procure substitute subcontractors to replace subcontractors who have not been remunerated.
-On small projects or for residential works, payment in cash is common.
+Payments are usually made on a monthly basis by electronic transfer, by cheque, or in cash (for small projects or residential works), depending on the arrangements made with the employer.
+In practice, subcontractors and vendors are often paid only once the main contractor is paid by the employer, regardless of the payment mechanisms in their contracts.
+There are no laws prohibiting 'pay when paid' or 'paid if paid' clauses, but many employers take an active role in ensuring that all parties are paid along the contractual chain so as to avoid delays or suspension of the works, and to avoid subcontractors bringing claims against them, as subcontractors under Qatari law, and within specific limits, have direct recourse against an employer for unpaid works.